BGSU-RNA/fr3d-python/fr3d/modified/readme.txt

 It can be hard to see all the atoms in the backbone mappings; you might need to use the ligand explorer and inspect the file atom_mappings.txt to see what mappings are actually made.

+To map modified RNA nucleotides to Modomics, run map_pdb_to_modomics.py, then open pdb_to_modomics.html to view and open pdb_to_modomics.txt to edit, perhaps with Excel since it needs to be tab delimited.
+Look for rows of the table with TODO in them.
+Carefully compare the 3D coordinates from PDB and from Modomics to see if there is an exact match.
+Pay close attention to chirality.
+Mark exact matches in pdb_to_modomics.txt as "confirmed" and incorrect matches as "no".
+Save.
+Run map_pdb_to_modomics.py again to update the .txt and .html files.